Motivated students. Supportive colleagues. Small, cozy campus. Great location.

 She is a member of several professional organizations, including

 From Lambertville, N.J., Terlecki for some time lived in Mercer County, N.J., and now lives with her husband in Jeffersonville, Pa.
-She has two pugs, Jersey and Jetta, with whom she loves to take walks.
+She has a young daughter and two pugs.